 The Plank is one of the simplest exercises.
-You hold it for as long as you can, and then you switch sides.
+Hold it for as long as you can, then switch sides.
 It takes a while of practice to learn how to do them well.
 But even then, they are hard.
 The Plank is one of the most challenging exercises you can do because holding it requires your body to work extra hard.
-Which is to say, it likes you to work hard.
+Which is to say; it is like you work hard.
 The Plank is a very physical thing.
 For some, it is the most physical thing they do all day.

 The plank position is also one of the most natural things.
-When our ancestors were hunters and gatherers, they spent almost all day doing things like walking, running, climbing, and jumping.
-Now we do mostly sitting, driving, and typing.
+When our ancestors were hunters and gatherers, they spent almost all day walking, running, climbing, and jumping.
+Now we do mostly sit, drive, and type.
 But we’re good at doing those things.
 We can stand, walk, run, climb, and jump.

 Planks help develop abdominal stabilizers.
 Several plank variations include side plank, supine Plank, prone Plank, and even inverted Plank.
-All of those involve holding onto something stable and keeping your feet flat on the ground.
+All of those involve holding onto something stable and keeping your feet flat.
 These types of planking help improve overall core stability.

 The burpee is a funny thing.
-It’s one of the most widely used exercise movements in fitness, yet it’s one of the most misunderstood.
+It’s one of the most common fitness moves but also one of the least understood.
 It looks like a squat jump, but it’s not.
 It seems almost like an aerobics jump, but it’s not.
 It looks a little like a kid’s plaything, but it’s not.
-The burpee is all of these things at once; it’s a squat jump, aerobics jump, and a child’s toy.
-It’s a squat jump because you start by putting your weight on your heels, lifting your butt up and back, then jumping high.
+The burpee is all these things at once: a squat jump, an aerobics jump, and a child’s toy.
+It’s a squat jump because you start by putting your weight on your heels, lifting your butt and back, then jumping high.

-It’s a jump because though you land on your heels, you land hard, and it’s followed by a big spring.
+It’s a jump because though you land on your heels, you land hard, followed by a big spring.
 It’s an aerobics jump because though you jump high.
 You land on your heels again.
-It’s a child’s toy because the basic movement is easy, but it’s challenging to do right.
+It’s a child’s toy because the basic movement is easy but challenging to do right.
 You do the burpee on the floor, not in the air, and though it’s easy, it’s harder than it looks.
-It builds core strength and leg strength, and it’s fun to do.
-Amid all the complaints about a fitness fad, the burpee is a survivor.
+It builds core and leg strength, and it’s fun.
+The burpee is a survivor despite all the complaints about a fitness fad.

 7. Side plank

-De plank, which is also called butterfly plank, is a great bodyweight exercise.
+Side plank, also called butterfly plank, is a great bodyweight exercise.
 It is simple but has many variations.
 Here’s how to do a side plank.
 To do a side plank, place your hands on the floor and your elbows on the floor.
 Your elbows should be about shoulder-width apart.

-When you try to get into a side plank, it may feel hard.
+When you try to get into a side plank, it may feel stiff.
 This is normal.
 Now, lift your chest and shoulders off the floor without letting your hips sag.
 Your shoulders should be in line with your elbows.
-Now, bring your hips up off the floor and lower yourself down until your chest and shoulders are in line with your elbows.
+Bring your hips up off the floor and lower yourself until your chest and shoulders align with your elbows.
 Repeat, but lower yourself further.
 Your hips should be in line with your knees.
 Lower your waist down to the floor and lower your body down to the floor.

 Do several reps of this exercise.
-If you don’t have enough space, you can rest your elbows on a chair.
+You can rest your elbows on a chair if you don’t have enough space.
 Ankles, knees, and toes should be in a straight line.
 You can use a towel under your head for support.
 When you are doing a side plank, your abs should be tense.
 You can make it harder by lifting your legs off the ground.

 8. Tricep dips

-A lot of people assume tricep dips are good for your arms.
-But tricep dips don’t strengthen your triceps muscles the way a bench press does.
-Tricep dips work your triceps muscles differently.
+A lot of people assume tricep dips are suitable for your arms.
+But tricep dips don’t strengthen your tricep muscles like a bench press.
+Tricep dips work your tricep muscles differently.
 They add strength to your forearm muscles, especially your flexor muscles.
 These muscles are connected to your body by tendons.
 When you dip, the tendons stretch.